IN THE PULP FICTION TRENCHES:

 All total, he would write eighty-six novels over his writing career, most cranked out on a typewriter.
 Most were for small companies, such as Belmont, that needed books written fast to take advantage of the latest trend.

 I’ve read and reviewed several of his novels over the years.
 I’ve also conversed with Mr. Levinson a few times over social media.
 He is sharp, witty, and gracious that people still remember his words.

 Most of his career consisted of walking to the NYC publishers, for whom he wrote, and finding out what they needed.
 Spy series?
 He was ready to start as soon as possible.
 Racy literary novels are the rage?
 Levinson had his ready in due time.
 Did the publisher need a western to fill out a due date?
 He was on it too, although he’d never been on a horse.
 In the Dark Days Before the Internet, the public libraries were wonderful resources.
 Levinson even writes about visiting a naval museum so he can visit an actual WWII submarine.
 Now that’s dedication!

 It ends on a somewhat happy note.
 After surviving a bout with cancer, he moves to the Midwest where his daughters can take care of him.
-He even gets his credits and copyrights back when several of his publishers go bankrupt.
+He even gets his copyrights back when several of his publishers go bankrupt.
 Today, many of his 70’s action books can be ordered as eBooks online.
-Levinson is in his eighties and still writes online essays.
+Levinson is in his eighties and still writes essays on social media.

 So, what can we learn from this book, little children?
 First, if you plan on making it as a professional novelist, have enough cash on hand to get you through several years of little to no income.
 Second, don’t be too quick to sign-up for ghost writing jobs.
 As someone who’s written and published over thirty-five novels, there is no guarantee that those “ghost” jobs will lead to better opportunities.
 And third, know that there was no golden age of paperback writing where everyone with a typewriter and skills could count on a steady income.